TheHawat/codingame/README.md

 # codingame
-My solution of practice puzzles on codingame.com.
+My solutions of practice puzzles on codingame.com.